idboussadel/booking-system-drupal/README.md

 - **Administrative Dashboard**: Comprehensive management interface for appointments
 - **Mobile Responsive**: Works across all device sizes
 - **Multilingual Support**: French and English included by default
+- **Export Appointments**: Export appointments to CSV format using Batch API

 ## 📑 Entities Used